Livin and loven

 "Man wants but little here below, and wants that little long."
 So said Oliver Goldsmith, who reminds us that contentment consists, not in having great resources, but in having few wants.

-The trick to survival, or even better, contentment and survival, lies in cutting through the multiple-choice barrier and locking on to core truth.
-Of course, for most there is no core truth, and so they will have to live with confusion.
-Yet, for the foolish person who believes the unbelievable, who believes in a God who intrudes himself into the human dilemma, for this person there is core truth with contentment.
+The trick to survival, or even better, contentment and survival, lies in cutting through the multiple-choice barrier and locking onto core truth.
+Of course, for many there is no core truth, and so they will have to live with confusion.

 C.J.
-Dennis touched on this core truth when he summed up the business of living, in his book The Sentimental Bloke, with the descriptive phrase, "livin and loven."
-Life is not about gaining and possessing, winning and succeeding, but it's living and enjoying, loving and being loved.
-These are the elements, the few wants that bring contentment.
+Dennis, in his book The Sentimental Bloke, touched on a core truth with the phrase "livin and loven."
+Life is not about gaining and possessing, winning and succeeding, but it's about living and loving.
+Here inded are core elements; the few wants that bring contentment.
+But Dennis goes on to touch on a deeper truth when he has Doreen prompt her bloke to think on greater things:

 "There's 'igher things, she sez, for blokes to do.